x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/create-group-naming-policy.md

  7. To delete a prefix or suffix from the policy, click **X**.

- 8. Under **Blocked words** section, add block specific words from being used in group names and aliases.
+ 8. Under **Blocked words** section, add specific words that you want to block from being used in group names and aliases.

  9. When you are finished, click **Save**.